Aravind-11/Aravind-11/README.md

 </div>

-### <div align="center">I'm Aravindhan, a Passionate Machine Learning Researcher 👨‍💻 pursuing projects in the field of Reinforcement Learning and Robotics 🤖. </div>
+### <div align="center">I'm Aravindhan, a final year student at NIT Trichy.
+Passionate Machine Learning Researcher 👨‍💻 pursuing projects in the field of Deep Reinforcement Learning and Robotics 🤖. </div>